 Modern edge AI hardware ranges from compact, low-power options like the NVIDIA Jetson Orin Nano ($250-$500) for simple classification tasks to industrial-grade systems like the Jetson AGX Orin ($1,000-$2,000) for complex multi-camera deployments.
 Many newer IP cameras include built-in AI inference chips that handle basic detection without additional hardware.
 For most enterprise use cases, the total edge hardware cost per deployment point is $500-$3,000, which is typically a fraction of the annual labor cost for manual inspection at the same location.

 The hardest part of computer vision in production is rarely the model — it is the data pipeline, the edge deployment constraints, and the integration with operational workflows that actually act on what the system sees. opengate has solved these systems-level challenges for enterprises where conditions are demanding and margins for error are thin.
-If computer vision is on your roadmap, we can help you evaluate whether your use case, data quality, and deployment environment are ready for production-grade implementation.
+If computer vision is on your roadmap, talk to us and we can help you evaluate whether your use case, data quality, and deployment environment are ready for production-grade implementation.